Write for Society & AI — Guest Contributions on Artificial Intelligence, Education, and Society

 |---|---|---|

-| Opinion Piece | A clear, argued position on an issue in AI, education, or society | 600–1,200 words |
+| Opinion Piece | A clear, argued position on an issue at the intersection of AI, education, or society | 600–1,200 words |

 | Perspective | A reflective, experience-grounded view from your own practice or research | 800–1,500 words |